US indicts former Cuban president Raúl Castro on murder charges, escalating tensions

 Key details reported by multiple sources:

-• Raúl Castro, 94, was indicted in US federal court on 1 count of conspiracy to kill US nationals, 4 counts of murder, and 2 counts of destruction of aircraft.
+- Raúl Castro, 94, was indicted in the US on May 20, 2026, on one count of conspiracy to kill US nationals, four counts of murder, and two counts of destruction of aircraft, stemming from the 1996 downing of two Brothers to the Rescue planes.

-• Five other individuals, including a Cuban fighter pilot, are also named as defendants in the case.
+- Five other individuals, including a Cuban fighter pilot, were also named as defendants in the case.

-• Cuban President Miguel Díaz-Canel called the indictment a 'political manoeuvre, devoid of any legal foundation' and denied Cuba poses a threat to the US.
+- Cuban President Miguel Díaz-Canel called the indictment a 'political manoeuvre, devoid of any legal foundation' and denied Cuba posed a threat to the US.

-• US Secretary of State Marco Rubio offered $100 million in aid to Cuba, contingent on 'meaningful reforms,' while Cuba’s foreign minister Bruno Rodríguez did not rule out accepting the aid without strings.
+- US Secretary of State Marco Rubio offered $100 million in aid to Cuba, which Cuban Foreign Minister Bruno Rodríguez did not rule out accepting but criticized as cynical.

 Points of Difference